The Town is responsible for delivering municipal water to connected properties.

 The safety and quality of municipal tap water is a provincial and municipal responsibility.

-The Thornbury Water Treatment Plant (WTP) is owned by The Corporation of the Town of The Blue Mountains and is operated by employees of the Town.
+The Thornbury Water Treatment Plant (WTP) is owned by the Town and is operated by Town employees.
 The Thornbury WTP is classified as a Large Municipal Residential System.

 The Thornbury WTP supplies water to The Blue Mountains, which consists of the former Town of Thornbury and the former Collingwood Township.
 The existing Thornbury WTP was originally constructed in 1977 and 1978 with the plant put into service in 1978.